UK Pension Transfer to New Zealand - The Definitive Guide

 In this guide, we outline the general process for pension transfers from the UK to New Zealand.
 We cover:

-It’s always best to consult with a pension expert before transferring funds.
-This is because of the complexities around the types of UK pension schemes, the UK’s expansive pension legislation and the terms and conditions that might apply to the pension scheme.
-Here in New Zealand there are numerous issues too including tax, which can adversely affect your pension balances and the type of Superannuation Scheme selected as well as taking on a number of risks that might be held by a previous employer or current insurance company.
+- Here in New Zealand there are numerous issues too including tax, which can adversely affect your pension balances and the type of Superannuation Scheme selected as well as taking on a number of risks that are borne by a previous employer or current insurance company.

 In this guide, we outline the general process for pension transfers from the UK to New Zealand.
 We cover:

-- Transferring Pension Funds from the UK to NZ - Five Things to Know
+- Transferring Pension Funds From The UK To NZ - Five Things To Know

-- UK to New Zealand Pension Transfers - Frequently Asked Questions
+- Frequently Asked Questions

 In short, yes, it is legal.
 But you must transfer the funds into a Qualifying Recognized Overseas Pension Scheme (QROPS).
 A QROPS is qualified if it’s a New Zealand Superannuation Scheme registered with UK HM Revenues & Customs (here is a link to New Zealand registered schemes), and the choice is yours as to which scheme you want to invest in.
 However KiwiSaver schemes cannot register as a QROPS.
-There are a number of Superannuation Schemes operated by well-known investment managers.
-Examples include Booster, Britannia Retirement Scheme, Craigs, Kiwi Wealth and SuperLife.

 Why is this important?

-Transferring Pension Funds from the UK to NZ - Five Things to Know
+Transferring Pension Funds From The UK To NZ - Five Things To Know

 There are specific regulations for transferring funds from the UK to NZ, which we detail below: